Aihrarshaikh/No_Context/README.md

 ### Proposed Solution:
-No_Context is an fun application that can get rid of all the problems mentioned above, This is a chat application with only one chat channel and everyone is anonymous as the names are only yours till you exit the app then you change again, the names you can chose hard-coded to make this more fun, type unknown1 , unknown2 and so on till unknown10. our application is a perfect recipe for chaos.
+No_Context is an fun application that can get rid of all the problems mentioned above, This is a chat application with only one chat channel and everyone is anonymous as the names are only yours till you exit the app then you can change again, the names you can chose hard-coded to make this more fun, type unknown1 , unknown2 and so on till unknown10. our application is a perfect recipe for chaos.

 ### Application images: